Under the Fur

 Dreamed 1997/10/7 by Chris Wayan

-Or IS she human?
-Even away from her fur coat she has a short neat pelt like a seal, and she's a bit too fast and natural as a quadruped.
+Or IS she a feral human?
+Even away from her fur coat she has cat-whiskers, and a short neat pelt like a seal, and she's a bit too fast and natural as a quadruped.
 Beautiful in her nonhuman way, even sexy.

 Even thru the noise in the living room and the glass and the language and species barrier, I can recognize nagging: "You ran out from under your fur!
 You let a HUMAN see your inner pelt!"

 But they're wrong.
-She was safe enough, showing herself to me.
+She was safe enough, revealing herself to me.